 Gutter guards and gutter brushes

-Gutter guards and gutter brushes are a great way to reduce the amount of debris that gets trapped in gutters and downpipes.
-Simply install a gutter guard across the guttering, and this will act as a barrier to prevent leaves and other debris from entering the gutter system whilst still allowing water to pass into the guttering.
+are a great way to reduce the amount of debris that gets trapped in gutters and downpipes.
+Simply install a gutter guard across the guttering, which will act as a barrier, preventing leaves and other debris from entering the gutter system while still allowing water to pass through.
 Gutter brushes work in a similar way, but instead of being a grid, they are a flexible wire brush that lays within the gutter itself, allowing water to pass through the bristles but preventing leaves from flowing down the gutter.